callumboddy/CBZSplashView/README.md

 Inspired by the Twitter Splash screen.

-Create a splash view no disimilar to the one Twitter use.
+Create a splash view not dissimilar to the one Twitter use.

 just drop in your logo and choose a background color and you are ready to go.